 Most patients will never need to have their hardware removed.
 However, if pain persists after surgery or incomplete healing has occurred, your foot surgeon may remove the hardware during revision surgery.
 Occasionally, scarring after surgery can cause nerve damage.
 If this happens, your surgeon may opt to remove the hardware.

-Flat feet are a hereditary problem that are usually first visible during childhood.
+Flat feet are a hereditary problem that is usually first visible during childhood.
 Without treatment, flat feet can lead to a lifetime of foot pain and conditions like hammertoes and bunions.
 Fortunately, there are options that can help children with flat feet develop an arch and avoid these kinds of complications.
-One such strategy your child’s foot specialist in Sugar Land may recommend is the subtalar MBA implant .
+One such strategy your child’s foot specialist in Sugar Land may recommend is the subtalar MBA implant.

 The subtalar MBA implant is designed to support the arch of the foot and prevent excessive pronation of the subtalar joint, which causes flat feet.
 The implant, which is made of titanium, is inserted into the subtalar joint, to realign the foot and promote the arching of the foot.
 Because bones in children are still flexible, the foot tends to respond well to this kind of treatment.